ibrahimalhazwani/ibrahimalhazwani/README.md

-- 👋 Hi, I’m Ibrahim Al Hazwani, but people call me Ibra.
-I am second year master student in computational data science at The Free Univeristy of Bozen-Bolzano, Italy.
+- 👋 Hey, you!
+I am Ibra, a second year master student in computational data science at The Free Univeristy of Bozen-Bolzano, Italy.
 I have spent the past six months in Finland at the University of Helsinki as an Eramsus student.
 - 🌱 I’m currently working on my master's thesis with The LEGO Group.
 - 👀 I’m interested in NLP, computer vison and data visualization.
 - 📫 You can reach me on LinkedIn.